Gustavoohrq/rick-and-morty-api-quotes/readme.md

 ## Licensa - License

-This project is licensed under the NOME_LICENSA - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GPL V3 - see the [LICENSE.md](LICENSE.md) file for details